Equitable Distribution of Income

 Governments have an easier job of implementing economic policies if people are happier.
 If people think that their hard work isn’t rewarding then there can be social unrest, which increases uncertainty.

-- The poor will be able to access healthcare and education, which will improve the quality and quantity of factors of production in the long run.
+If wealth is very unfairly distributed, then the majority of people will suffer at the expense of the very few rich individuals.
+The poor will be able to access healthcare and education, which will improve the quality and quantity of factors of production in the long run.

 Solutions to an Equitable Distribution of Income

-- A good short run solution would be a progressive tax system with transfer payments, such as subsidies, unemployment benefits and disability benefits.
+A good short-run solution would be a progressive tax system with transfer payments, such as subsidies, unemployment benefits and disability benefits.
 By taxing higher income groups more than lower-income groups, the income can be redistributed from the rich to the poor.